Charles I of Hungary: Childhood (1288–1300)

 Charles was the only son of Charles Martel, Prince of Salerno, and his wife, Clemence of Austria.
-He was born in 1288; the place of his birth is unknown.
+He was born as Caroberto in 1288; the place of his birth is unknown.
 Charles Martel was the firstborn son of Charles II of Naples and Charles II's wife, Mary, who was a daughter of Stephen V of Hungary.
 After the death of her brother, Ladislaus IV of Hungary, in 1290, Queen Mary announced her claim to Hungary, stating that the House of Árpád (the royal family of Hungary) had become extinct with Ladislaus's death.
 However, her father's cousin, Andrew also laid claim to the throne, although his father, Stephen the Posthumous, had been regarded a bastard by all other members of the royal family.
 For all that, the Hungarian lords and prelates preferred Andrew against Mary and he was crowned king of Hungary on 23 July 1290.
 She transferred her claim to Hungary to Charles Martel in January 1292.
 The Babonići, Frankopans, Šubići and other Croatian and Slavonian noble families seemingly acknowledged Charles Martel's claim, but in fact their loyalty vacillated between Charles Martel and Andrew III.

 Charles Martel died in autumn 1295, and his seven-year-old son, Charles, inherited his claim to Hungary.
 Charles would have also been the lawful heir to his grandfather, Charles II of Naples, in accordance with the principles of primogeniture.
 However, Charles II, who preferred his third son, Robert, to his grandson, bestowed the rights of a firstborn son upon Robert on 13 February 1296.
 Pope Boniface VIII confirmed Charles II's decision on 27 February 1296, excluding the child Charles from succeeding his grandfather in the Kingdom of Naples.
 Dante Alighieri wrote of "the schemes and frauds that would attack" Charles Martel's family in reference to Robert's alleged manoeuvres to acquire the right to inherit Naples.
 The 14th-century historian Giovanni Villani also noted that his contemporaries were of the opinion that Robert's claim to Naples was weaker than his nephew's.
 The jurist Baldus de Ubaldis refrained from setting out his position on the legitimacy of Robert's rule.